-They continued to live there in 1883, but by 1884 had moved to a new home they had built at 386 Marlborough.
+The Hubbards continued to live at 339 Marlborough during the 1882-1883 winter season, but moved thereafter a new home they had built at 386 Marlborough.

-By the 1883-1884 winter season, 339 Marlborough was the home of William Lincoln Parker and his wife, Elizabeth Bowditch (Frothingham) Brown Parker.
+On April 23, 1883, 339 Marlborough was purchased from Caroline Hubbard by Elizabeth Bowditch (Frothingham) Brown Parker, the wife of William Lincoln Parker.
 They had married in January of 1883 and 339 Marlborough probably was their first home together.
-Elizabeth Parker is shown as the owner on the 1888, 1898, and 1908 Bromley maps.
-They also maintained a home in Cohasset.
+They also maintained a home in Beverly.

 William Parker was a shipping merchant in the firm of Hemenway & Browne.

 In about 1903, Miss Mary Caroline Spencer May established a private school at 337-339 Marlborough.
 Her sister, Lucy Isabelle May, joined her as a teacher in the school.
-They previously had taught at Miss Sarah Alice Brown’s school at 66 Marlborough, and had lived at 13 West Cedar with their mother, Mary Caroline (Painter) May, the widow of Charles William May.
+They previously had taught at Miss Sarah Alice Brown’s school at 66 Marlborough, and had lived at 13 West Cedar with their mother, Mary Caroline (Painter) May, the wife of Charles William May, who was living abroad.

 The school continued to be located at 337-339 Marlborough until late 1926, when it moved to 270 Beacon.

 In June of 1927, Mary May applied for permission to raze 337-339-341 Marlborough and replace them with an apartment building to be designed by architect Edmund L. Leeds.
-It does not appear that she owned 341 Marlborough.
+She did not own 341 Marlborough.
 She subsequently abandoned the application.

-By 1930, 337-339 Marlborough were owned by George S. Maloof.
+On June 8, 1928, 337 Marlborough and 339 Marlborough were acquired from Mary May by real estate dealer George S. Maloof.
 In August of 1930, he filed for (and subsequently received) permission to convert each building from a school to a “dwelling,” the number of occupants not being indicated.
 In a separate application filed the same month, he applied for (and subsequently received) permission to construct a fire escape connecting the two buildings, indicating that the use was to be for “lodgings.”
 No formal request to change the legal occupancy to a lodging house appears to have been filed.

 339 Marlborough was shown as vacant in the 1939 City Directory.

-339 Marlborough continued to be a lodging house with various resident operators during the 1940s and 1950s.
+339 Marlborough continued to be a lodging house with several different operators during the 1940s and 1950s.

-The property changed hands and in August of 1982 was purchased by Louise Lilienfeld.
+On August 19, 1982, 339 Marlborough was acquired from Coppola Properties by Louise Lilienfeld.
 In March of 1984, she filed for (and subsequently received) permission to convert the property from a lodging house into a single-family dwelling and doctor’s office.

 In April of 2000, Louise Lilienfeld applied for (and subsequently received) permission to convert the property into a single-family dwelling.

-In May of 2000, George M. Locarno and his wife, Jayne C. Enos, purchased 339 Marlborough from Louise Lilienfeld.
+On May 1, 2000, 339 Marlborough was purchased from Louise Lilienfeld by George M. Locarno and his wife, Jayne C. Enos.
 In August of 2006, he applied for permission to construct a two-car garage, with a deck on top, at the rear of the property.
 The application was denied and his appeal was dismissed (without prejudice) by the zoning Board of Appeal.